 Tests may include:

 - Eye exam by an ophthalmologist familiar with NF1

 - Genetic tests to find a change (mutation) in the neurofibromin gene

 - MRI of the brain or other affected sites

 There is no specific treatment for NF.
 Tumors that cause pain or loss of function may be removed.
 Tumors that have grown quickly should be removed promptly as they may become cancerous (malignant).
 Experimental treatments for severe tumors are under investigation.

 Some children with learning disorders may need special schooling.

-If there are no complications, the life expectancy of people with neurofibromatosis is almost normal.
-With the right education, people with neurofibromatosis can live a normal life.
+If there are no complications, the life expectancy of people with NF is almost normal.
+With the right education, people with NF can live a normal life.

 Although mental impairment is generally mild, NF1 is a known cause of attention deficit hyperactivity disorder.
 Learning disabilities are a common problem.